kriasoft/node-sqlite/README.md

 - [datasette](https://github.com/simonw/datasette): Datasette is a tool for exploring and publishing data.
 Starts up a server that provides a web interface to your SQLite data.
-- [SQLite Studio](https://github.com/pawelsalawa/sqlitestudio): A free, open source, multi-platform SQLite database manager written in C++, with use of Qt framework.
+- [SQLite Studio](https://github.com/pawelsalawa/sqlitestudio): A free, open source, multi-platform SQLite database manager written in C++, with use of Qt framework.                                                             - [HeidiSQL](https://www.heidisql.com/): Full-featured database editor.
+- [DBeaver](https://dbeaver.io/): Full-featured multi-platform database tool and designer.

 ## Alternative SQLite libraries